Skip to content

 Nike Metcon 6 Pros

-Over the course of my training sessions, there are three main pros that I’ve found training with the Nike Metcon 6.
+Throughout my training sessions, there are three main pros that I’ve found in training with the Nike Metcon 6.

 The first aspect that I like about the Nike Metcon 6 is the stable outsole construction.
 This model features a stable rubber outsole with fairly good traction which makes it a good option for stability in multiple settings.
 Plus, the midsole is also fairly stable and “minimalist-esque” in this model.

 Another pro to the Nike Metcon 6 is the split insole construction.
-The insole in this model features two different materials and basically from the mid-foot to the forefoot, you’ll have a more responsive insole material, then from mid-foot to the heel, you’ll have a much more stable material.
-This is great for lifting heavy.
+The insole in this model features two different materials from the mid-foot to the forefoot, you’ll have a more responsive insole material, and then from the mid-foot to the heel, you’ll have a much more stable material.
+This is great for things like heavy squats and deadlifts.

 The last thing worth mentioning is the upper construction.
 The Nike Metcon 6’s mesh upper is much more breathable than the Metcon 5’s construction.
 In addition, the upper also features synthetic materials around the toe box and mid-foot to increase the overall durability of this model.